Karimabigha

-Karimabigha is a small village in Kasar Block, Sheikhpura District, in Bihar, India.
+Karima Bigha is a small village in Sheikhpura District, in Bihar, India.

+Geography

+Karima Bigha has a humid subtropical climate (Köppen: Cwa), similar to the rest of the Ganges river region.

+The climate of Karima Bigha is varied throughout the year.
+The average temperature during summer (March to June) ranges from 26 °C to 34 °C, and 15 °C to 31 °C during the rest of the year.
+The average annual rainfall is 92 mm.
+Maximum precipitation occurs during the northeast monsoon (June-August).

+Climate

 Demographics

 There are a total of 65-70 families in the village, comprising a population of 350-450, of which 52% are males and 48% are females according to the Census of 2011.